juanpc2018/Arctic-Liquid-III-vs.-Thermalright-LGA1700-BCF/README.md

 does Not allow free movement to mount the CPU, needs a small tolerace to have perfect alignment: </br>
 Back plate + board socket holes + plastic socket on the front + socket pins + cpu + mounting plate </br>

-Thats it... works perfect when done properly. </br>
+Works perfect when done properly. </br>